Cloud-Architekt/cloud-architekt.github.io/_posts/2020-08-11-azurepim-pag-rbac.md

     ![../2020-08-11-azurepim-pag-rbac/azdevops-userinput.png](../2020-08-11-azurepim-pag-rbac/azdevops-userinput.png)

-2. After activating the eligible assignment, the user will be added to the PAG in Azure AD immediately.
+2. User will be added to the PAG in Azure AD immediately after successfull activation of the eligible assignment.
 Move to the Azure DevOps portal to validate if the requested DevOps role assignment is now effective.

     ![../2020-08-11-azurepim-pag-rbac/azdevops-stream.png](../2020-08-11-azurepim-pag-rbac/azdevops-stream.png)